jannis-baum/bachelor-thesis/chapters/2-annotation-server.md

 initialize its data and keep it up-to-date:

-- **A curating party** with sufficient \gls{pgx} expertise to curate patient-oriented \glspl{annotation} from data they manually research from sources such as \gls{cpic}.
-This party manually writes their
-  \glspl{annotation} into the Google Sheet, initially without any feedback regarding if and how well they match the Annotation Server's existing data from external sources.
+- **A curating party** with sufficient \gls{pgx} expertise to curate patient-oriented \glspl{annotation} from data they research from sources such as \gls{cpic}.
+This party manually writes their \glspl{annotation} into the Google Sheet, initially without any feedback regarding if and how well they match the Annotation Server's existing data from external sources.
 - **A maintaining party** with sufficient technical knowledge to invoke the requests to fetch data from external sources and the Google Sheet.
-This party also oversees the before mentioned `GuidelineErrors` and acts accordingly, which usually results in notifying the curating party to make necessary adjustments.
+This party also oversees the before mentioned `GuidelineError`s and acts accordingly, which usually results in notifying the curating party to make necessary adjustments.